zitadel/zitadel/docs/docs/guides/trainings/supportservice/application.md

 ## ZITADEL Support

-In this session your second level support will gain an understanding on how to extract relevant information for technical support questions and root cause analysis.
+In this session your second-level support will gain an understanding of how to extract relevant information for technical support questions and root cause analysis.

 **Audience**: 2nd Level Support Staff
 **Duration**: 0.5 day